Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 ```

 Since we're no longer adding type annotations, it's possible for unintended types to slip through.
 For a small program that only you modify, this might not be an issue.
-But for a bigger project like arkouda,
+But for a bigger project like Arkouda,
 the chances that your proc will be used in a way you didn't intend increases.

 Okay so we don't want to duplicate our function, but we'd like to do some type enforcement.